certifaction/cli/README.md

 ### Document verification

-During verification, the CLl will calculate the document hash and extract the private signature decryption key, then call Certifaction API that will find any signature timestamp in the blockchain and return the encrypted signatures.
+During verification, the CLI will calculate the document hash and extract the private signature decryption key, then call the Certifaction API that will find any signature timestamps in the blockchain and return the encrypted signatures.

 1. The document to verify is provided to the CLI
 2. The document hash is sent to the Certifaction API
 3. The verification Certifaction API will search Ethereum for all the signature timestamps for the given hash and return them.
 4. The timestamps refers to encrypted signatures stored in content addressable storage (CAS).
-5. Certifaction API returns the encrypted signature to the CLI since it cannot decrypt them without the private signature decryption key contained only in the document.
+5. The Certifaction API returns the encrypted signature to the CLI since it cannot decrypt them without the private signature decryption key contained only in the document.
 6. The signatures are decrypted and a verification result is returned.

 ![Document verificatin diagram](./assets/document-verification-diagram.svg)